Dante-Navaza2005/Ecommerce-python-django/README.md

 * GET: Getting a desired information
 * POST:  Sending a determined information to the website

-This will be seen in the homepage() function, that will recieve a request as its parameter so it can return the html file of the homepage template, which will be created inside a templates folder on the store file  that django will automatically search for.
+This will be seen in the homepage() function, that will recieve a request as its parameter so it can return the html file of the homepage template, which will be created inside a templates folder on the store file  that django will automatically search for. jij

 ![1711742186159](image/README/1711742186159.png)